softgitron/potku-console/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: "[Feature title]"
-labels: enhancement
+labels: ''
-assignees: softgitron, EddieTheCubeHead, joomakelastudent
+assignees: softgitron, EddieTheCubeHead, Flankmain, joomakelastudent

 ---